 Here, on a quantum circuit, $\ket{\Tilde{\Phi}}_\mathrm{AB}$ is reproduced by preparing $\ket{\Tilde{\Phi}'}$ in system A, and then applying $n$ CNOT operations to connecting qubit pairs between system A and B, where $\ket{\Tilde{\Phi}'}$ is defined as

 Correspondingly, we defined the global and local cost functions as

-where $\Tilde{F}_\mathrm{e}^{(j)}$ is the entanglement fidelity that the initial state is $\ket{\Tilde{\Phi}}$ instead of the maximally entangled state $\ket{\Phi^+}$ in $F_\mathrm{e}^{(j)}$.note that these cost functions are reduced to the original cost function of QAQC as in Eq.~\eqref{eqn:global_HST_cost} and \eqref{eqn:local_HST_cost}, if one select $W$ to include all computational basis.
+where $\Tilde{F}_\mathrm{e}^{(j)}$ denotes the entanglement fidelity when the initial state is $\ket{\Tilde{\Phi}}$ instead of the maximally entangled state $\ket{\Phi^+}$ used in $F_\mathrm{e}^{(j)}$.
+We note that these cost functions reduce to the original QAQC cost functions given in Eqs.~\eqref{eqn:global_HST_cost} and \eqref{eqn:local_HST_cost} when $W$ is chosen to include the full set of computational basis states.

-The choice of $\ket{\tilde{\Phi}}$ is arbitrary and we here employed the Dicke state $\ket{D^n_k}$ where the computational bases in a consistent Hamming weight are equally weighted as below.
+The choice of $\ket{\tilde{\Phi}}$ is arbitrary; here, we employ the Dicke state $\ket{D^n_k}$ in which all computational bases with the same Hamming weight are equally weighted, as shown below.

-where $\mathrm{HW}(\bm{j})$ is the Hamming weight of the bit string $\bm{j}$.
-Note that a subspace spanned by computational bases in a Dicke state corresponds to that preserves the particle number.
-We employed the protocol to prepare the Dicke states that were already proposed in \cite{bartschi2019deterministic}.
-Their scheme requires no ancilla qubits and has depth $\mathcal{O}(n)$ with $\mathcal{O}(kn)$ gates.
-Furthermore, it is possible to restrict input states to have the consistent numbers of spin-up and spin-down electrons.
-In such a case, the quantum state $\ket{\Tilde{\Phi}'}$ is represented by
+Where $\mathrm{HW}(\bm{j})$ denotes the Hamming weight of the bit string $\bm{j}$.
+Note that the particle number is consistent in the subspace spanned by the computational bases in a Dicke state.
+We adopted the Dicke state preparation protocol proposed in Ref.~\cite{bartschi2019deterministic}, which requires no ancilla qubits and achieves circuit depth $\mathcal{O}(n)$ with $\mathcal{O}(kn)$ gates.